 The bigger your presence on social media the more Google will find your website and brand to be valuable.
 As you grow your online community, your customers will begin to share your posts, mention you to their friends, and tag you in their posts.
 Word of mouth is easily one of the most effective forms of marketing, and social media provides you with tremendous marketing resources to get people talking about your business and making the overall online marketing process much easier.

 When it comes to targeting and driving in thousands of customers with practically pennies spent in advertising, Facebook is hands down the most fundamental social media platform that you can utilize.
-Inbound marketers around the world preach that e-commerce store owners should base their online marketing strategy around Facebook ads.
+Inbound marketers around the world preach that e-commerce store owners should base their marketing strategy around Facebook ads.
 Make sure you do the same.

 To build up a large social media presence, you should set up pages on each of the major platforms (Facebook, Twitter, Instagram, etc).
 Each platform requires different strategies to market effectively on each, but going into further detail would take a guide much larger than this one to fully explain.